GenTract: Generative Global Tractography: Experiments

 \paragraph{Quantitative Comparison: Robustness to Rician Noise.} Table~\ref{tab:noise_robustness} summarizes the quantitative comparison under Rician noise, as described in Section~\ref{sec:data}.
-We observe that iFOD2 and SD Stream are severely impacted by noise, with precision rates collapsing near zero and the number of bundles recovered dropping substantially.
+We observe that iFOD2, SD Stream, and DDTracking are severely impacted by noise, with precision rates falling substantially and the number of bundles recovered dropping.
 TractOracle exhibits moderate robustness, with its BS \% P decreasing by 23.8\%, though it retains the highest bundle count.
-DDTracking and tckglobal remain relatively stable under noise, with tckglobal still reconstructing many bundles, but both remain uncompetitive in terms of precision.
+Tckglobal remains relatively stable under noise, still reconstructing many bundles, but remains uncompetitive in terms of precision.
 In contrast, GenTract shows strong stability across all metrics, with only a 2.6\% decrease in BS \% P, 3.8\% in BS Bundles, and 3.3\% in TO-Net \% P, and although it has a higher FN rate than tckglobal and TractOracle, it maintains the highest precision among all baseline methods.
 These findings indicate that GenTract preserves high streamline precision under noisy conditions, showing its potential as a promising choice for challenging diffusion MRI data present in clinical scenarios.